4 Spanish Films with English Subtitles

 Starring: Verónica Forqué and Peter Coyote.

-This is a crazy film with the most unpredictable situations and characters.
+This is a film for when I feel a little bit crazy.
+Kika keeps you on your toes with the most unpredictable situations and characters.
 A film charged with black humour.

 This is a film that will catch your interest with the first scene and you will not be able to turn away from it.
 I would say this is a "pitch dark comedy".